Denise M. Trauth, Ph.D.

 Denise M. Trauth has served as president of Texas State University since 2002.
-Under her leadership in recent years, the university has been designated as one of the state’s Emerging Research Universities and as a federal Hispanic-Serving Institution.
-Trauth also has overseen the university’s largest construction program in the university’s 114-year history.
-Texas State is currently the state’s fourth-largest university among the state’s 38 public universities.
+Under her leadership in recent years, the university has been designated as one of the state's Emerging Research Universities and as a federal Hispanic-Serving Institution.
+Trauth also has overseen the university's largest construction program in the university's 116-year history.
+Texas State is currently the state's fourth-largest university among the state's 38 public universities.

 Trauth is active both in civic projects in Central Texas and in higher education organizations.
 Trauth is a member and former president of the Austin Area Research Organization, serves on the Board of Trustees of the Southwest Research Institute, is a member of the Philosophical Society of Texas, and currently serves as President of the Sun Belt Conference.
-She also serves on the executive board of the Greater San Marcos Partnership, and Southwest Research Institute.
-She has served on the American Council on Education’s Commission on Women in Higher Education and serves as the presidential sponsor of that organization’s Texas Network for Texas Women in Higher Education.
+She also serves on the executive board of the Greater San Marcos Partnership and the E3 Alliance Board.
+She has served on the American Council on Education's Commission on Women in Higher Education and serves as the presidential sponsor of that organization's Texas Network for Texas Women in Higher Education.

 Trauth earned a bachelor’s degree in English at the College of Mount St. Joseph, a master’s degree in journalism at The Ohio State University, and a Ph.D. in mass communications at The University of Iowa.
 She is married to Dr. John Huffman, professor emeritus at Bowling Green State University and UNC Charlotte.
 They have two daughters and four grandchildren.